cobbler/cobbler.github.io/manuals/2.8.0/3/2/8_-_Replication.md

 ## Limitations

 It is perfectly fine to sync data bi-directionally, though keep in mind metadata being synced is not timestamped with the time of the last edit (this may be a nice future extension), so the latest sync "wins".
 Cobbler replicate is, generally, designed to have a "master" concept, so it is probably not desirable yet to do bi-directional syncing.

 ## Common Use Cases

 ## High Availability / Disaster Recovery

 A remote cobbler server periodically replicates from the master to keep an active installation.

 ## Load Balancing

-Similar to the HA/Disaster Recovery case, consider using a
-{% linkup title:"Triggers" extrameta:2.8.0 %} to notify the other
-server to pull new metadata when commands are issued.
+Similar to the HA/Disaster Recovery case, consider using a [Triggers]({% link manuals/2.8.0/4/4/1_-_Triggers.md %}) to notify the other server to pull new metadata when commands are issued.

 ## Multiple Geographies

-Several remote servers pull from the master, either triggered by a
-{% linkup title:"Triggers" extrameta:2.8.0 %} on the central
-server, or otherwise on daily cron.
+Several remote servers pull from the master, either triggered by a [Triggers]({% link manuals/2.8.0/4/4/1_-_Triggers.md %}) on the central server, or otherwise on daily cron.
 This allows for establishing install mirrors that are closer and therefore faster and less bandwidth hungry.
 The admin can choose whether or not system records should be centrally managed.
 It may be desirable to just centrally provide the distributions and profiles and keep the system records on each seperate cobbler server, however, there is nothing to say all records can't be kept centrally as well.
 (Choose one or the other, don't do a mixture of both.)